oddbird/oddleventy/content/blog/2023/rwa-pwa-native-comparison-chart-summary.md

 ---
-# eleventyExcludeFromCollections: true
+eleventyExcludeFromCollections: true
-# permalink: false
 title: App Comparison Chart Summary
 author: sondra
 ---

 ## Responsive Web App

 A responsive web app runs in a browser such as Chrome, Firefox, or Safari — automatically resizing to fit any screen size on any device.

 ### Best for Wide Reach

 - Cross-Device
 - Lower Cost
 - Single Codebase